mrkaye97/slackr/README.md

 ![Logo](https://raw.githubusercontent.com/mrkaye97/slackr/master/slackr.png)

-`slackr` - a package to send user messages & webhook API messages to Slack channels/users
+`slackr` - a package to send messages to Slack channels and users

 The `slackr` package contains functions that make it possible to interact with the Slack messaging platform.
 When you need to share